Skip to content ↓

 Outreach Inclusion Service

-The Outreach Inclusion Service offers every Lewisham mainstream Primary and Secondary school access to support for children aged 4-16, and their families, who are experiencing difficulties in participating fully in their educational setting.
+The Outreach Inclusion Service offers every Lewisham mainstream primary and secondary school access to support for children aged 4-16, and their families, who are experiencing difficulties in participating fully in their educational setting.
 The team comprises teachers, advisors and therapists specialising in working with children and young people (CYP) whose main barriers to learning are their social and emotional needs.
 They are a multi-disciplinary team, drawing on all of their vast experience gained from working in mainstream schools, specialist schools and alternative provisions, adjusting their support to meet the needs of all learners.
-Currently at Deptford Green, we have two members of the team attached to the school.
+Currently, at Deptford Green we have one mentor who comes to the school once per week to work with our students.

 SEND Provision